 - Enter an email into the popup and click subscribe.
 Now check your email platform account to verify that the email addresses are registering on the list you set up.

 And you’re done!
 Nothing left to do but wait and see what the users do.

-By now you should know the HUGE difference between meticulously steering your potential clients until they become customers, as opposed to dropping them off on a random landing page and hoping for the best.
+Elementor isn’t only a Page Builder and it can also be used as a WordPress funnel builder plugin – by now you should know the difference between meticulously steering your potential clients until they become customers, as opposed to dropping them off on a random landing page and hoping for the best.

 You don’t need expensive funnel gizmos, nor heavy lifting manuals for building successful funnels.
 Start small, use what you’ve learned here to get your users to subscribe to your mailing list.
 From there on, the world of high conversions is your oyster.